HunterBelanger/ndarray/README.md

 [here](https://github.com/xtensor-stack/xtensor).
 It likely has everything you are looking for.

-I have written the NPArray template library, a minimal implementation of NumPy style arrays for C++, as a smaller alternative to xtensor.
-These arrays can be multi-dimensional, and reshaped like NumPy arrays.
+I have written the NDArray template library, a minimal implementation of Numpy style arrays for C++, as a smaller alternative to xtensor.
+These arrays can be multi-dimensional, and reshaped like Numpy arrays.
 Indexing can be done either with a vector, or as variadic parammeters, both using the () operator.
 Access to the data using the linear index is also permitted via the [] operator.